tnarik/basebox-solaris10/README.md

 vb.vmx["ethernet0.pcislotnumber"] = "33"
 ```

-It looks like the Vagrant VMware Plugin uses a template to recreate the vmx file (or at least in some conditions), and this messes up with the interface names, resulting in a non-networked box.
+It looks like the Vagrant VMware Fusion Plugin uses a template to recreate the vmx file (or at least in some conditions), and this messes up with the interface names, resulting in a non-networked box.